niolabs/docs/docs/installation/pubkeeper/linux.md

 > Check your kernel version by typing the command `uname -r` into your terminal.
 >
 > **GCC** or similar C compiler<br />
-> Check for an installation of GCC by typing the command `gcc --version` into your terminal.
+> Check for an installation of GCC by typing the command `gcc --version` into your terminal.<br>
+> If you do not have a C complier, follow the instructions to install GCC [here](https://gcc.gnu.org/wiki/InstallingGCC).
 >
 > **APT** or similar package tool (_recommended_ ).
 >